Dental Implants – Burlington, MA

 Missing One Tooth

 After the implant root has been placed into the jawbone, it can be topped with a custom-made, all-porcelain dental crown to close the gap.
-This porcelain will be color-matched to the teeth around it, and it won’t require support from the surrounding teeth and gums in order to stay firmly in place.
+The crown will be color-matched to the teeth around it, and it won’t require support from the surrounding teeth and gums in order to stay firmly in place.
+This makes it a more conservative option than a traditional dental bridge, which relies on two adjacent teeth and weakens them over time.
+A dental implant lets you preserve more of your natural tooth structure for a healthier smile in the long run.

 Missing Multiple Teeth

-For patients who are missing more than one tooth in a row, they don’t simply have to replace each tooth with an individual implant, which can quickly become cost prohibitive.
+For patients who are missing more than one tooth in a row, they don’t simply have to replace each tooth with an individual implant.
 Rather, an implant bridge can be used to close the space.
-Two implant crowns are placed on either side of the missing teeth, and these are used to support prosthetic teeth that fill in the gap.
+Two dental implants, each topped with a crown, are placed on either side of the missing teeth, and these are used to support prosthetic teeth that fill in the gap.

 Understanding the Cost of Dental Implants